Skip to content

 3. Proceed to submerge the carabiner in the cleaning water, open and close the gate to work the muck out of the barrel.

-4. Once you believe the muck removed from the internals, dump the grimy water from the container and refill with clean water.
+4. Once you believe the muck is removed from the internals, dump the grimy water from the container and refill it with clean water.
 Continue to open and close the carabiner in order to completely flush out any cleaning solution left in the barrel.

 5. Drying out the carabiner is simple; hang dry the carabiner or to speed up the process, use compressed air set to the lowest pressure possible and carefully blow the barrel dry.
-If too high pressure is used, the internal springs may become damaged and will cause you to retire the carabiner.
+If too high of pressure is used, the internal springs may become damaged and will cause you to retire the carabiner.
 Hang the carabiner with the gate opening facing upwards, this way the barrel containing the spring is able to drain out.

 6. Lubricate only when the carabiner is completely dry.
 Most manufacturers will recommend using Duck Oil or 3-in-1; stay away from WD40 and dry graphite powder as they are not truly lubricants.
 The dry graphite powder may collect and build up debris, making it a meticulous cleaning.